fight-food-waste/scanner/README.md

 - GTK for the GUI
 - curl for handling API requests
-- janson for handling API payloads.
+- janson for handling JSON.

-## Installation

-TBD.

-## Usage

-TBD.

 ## License